travis-ci/docs-travis-ci-com/user/build-matrix.md

 Now, the build result will be determined as soon as all the required jobs finish, based on these results, while the rest of the `allow_failures` jobs continue to run.

 ## Using Different Programming Languages per Job
-You can also use the `matrix.include` feature to have different languages for each job in your build.
+You can also use the `jobs.include` feature to have different languages for each job in your build.
 For example,

 ```yaml
 dist: xenial